-Cradle-to-Career (C2C) P-20 Data SystemThis page provides information about the California Cradle-to-Career (C2C) Data System that will connect P-20 data from child care, early education, K-12 education, financial aid, higher education, workforce, and health and human services.
+Cradle-to-Career Data SystemThis page provides information about the California Cradle-to-Career Data System (California Data System) that will connect data from early education, K-12 education, financial aid, higher education, workforce, and health and human services.

-The 2019-2020 State Budget provides $10 million in one-time funding to plan for and develop a longitudinal data system, also known as the Cradle-to-Career (C2C) Data System.
+The 2019-2020 State Budget provided $10 million in one-time funding to plan for and develop a longitudinal data system, also known as the California Data System.
 This initiative seeks to connect data from early education providers, K–12 schools, higher education institutions, employers, other workforce entities, and health and human services agencies.
-Three representatives from the California Department of Education (CDE) with expertise in early learning activities and educational data reporting will serve on the C2C Workgroup.
+Three representatives from the California Department of Education (CDE) with expertise in early learning activities and K–12 educational data reporting serve on the California Data System Workgroup.

-The CDE will provide support of the C2C Workgroup efforts through existing work in the following areas:
+The CDE engages in several activities that provide ongoing support for the development of the California Data System in the following areas:

 The CDE helps manage several child care and development programs in California.
 These programs are for children from birth to age twelve.
 They offer early learning and after-school services to babies, toddlers, children in preschool, and children in kindergarten through sixth grade.
 Some programs assist children with disabilities and children of migrant farm workers.
 Many of the programs were set up to help parents with child care while they work.

 The California School Dashboard (Dashboard) contains reports that display the performance of LEAs, schools, and student groups on a set of state and local measures to assist in identifying strengths, challenges, and areas in need of improvement.
 One of the state indicators provided in the Dashboard is the College/Career Indicator (CCI).
 The CCI provides information about the percentage of high school graduates who met the state’s determination for being “prepared” for college and career activities.